 You can identify the need for further training using a formal monitoring and assessment process, carried out by a suitably competent person, such as an instructor.
-Formally timetable this assessment, e.g. a retest, to make sure it is done at reasonable intervals.
+This assessment should be formally timetabled e.g. a retest, to make sure it is done at reasonable intervals.